MacKenzie: our media is better than this

 The Government’s proposed social housing reforms were published today, promising some of the most radical changes the sector has seen for a generation.

-Changes to the right to lifelong tenancies, the introduction of an ‘Affordable Rent‘ model and the long-awaited reform of Council housing finance are all set out, and have been the source of debate amongst housing people in recent weeks.
+It sets out changes to the right to lifelong tenancies, the introduction of an ‘Affordable Rent‘ model and the long-awaited reform of Council housing finance.
+These changes have been the source of debate amongst housing people over recent weeks.

 Is it because they aren’t interested?
 This would be odd, given the impact the proposals would have on many people’s lives.